sd918207458/board-buddy-express/README.md

 GET /posts?limit=10&offset=10 - retrieves the second 10 posts
 GET /posts?limit=10&offset=20 - retrieves the third 10 posts, and so on
 ```

+### JWT

+- add only unchangeable fields like username, role to JWT